chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/catalog-auth/README.md

 This bounded context represents a **core domain** for Elias Food Imports as it directly addresses the primary business differentiator: guaranteed authenticity of specialty imported food products.
 The authentication system builds customer trust and protects brand reputation by ensuring products are genuine imports from their claimed origin.

 ## 3. Core Concepts

+The Catalog Authentication context defines several key concepts that are fundamental to its operation:

 ### Authentication Scan
 A process where a product's authentication markers are verified through physical, digital, or blockchain means.